 Building credit takes time, and you'll need to pay close attention to your finances to make sure that you're able to make payments when they're due, which is the most important contributor to your credit score.

-To learn more about building credit, use our suite of financial capability and homeownership education resources, CreditSmart®.
+To learn more about building credit, use our suite of financial capability and homeownership education resources, CreditSmart®— also available in Spanish.
 From managing debt to buying a home, you can learn it all at your pace, on your terms.
 Learn more about CreditSmart.

 CreditSmart®: Financial Education on Your Terms